lcates/perbyte.github.io/_drafts/What-I-am-doing-today.md

 > \- [Mark Twain][mtq]

 This family mantra has applied itself to most aspects of my life.
 I am one of those persons who, in general, would do the bare minimum to get by.
-In school this meant I would get the *"doesn't apply himself"* and *"shows potential"* comments on my report cards.
-In college this meant a pretty mediocre GPA.
+In school, this meant I would get the *"doesn't apply himself"* and *"shows potential"* comments on my report cards.
+In college, this meant a pretty mediocre GPA.

-As I got older and got a house I turned into that neighbor that mows after the dandelions have already seeded and blown around.
+As I grew older and got a house I turned into that neighbor who mows after the dandelions have already seeded and blown around.
 I'm almost always the last to rake (*I once received an anonymous note in my mailbox reminding me what* ***everyone*** *else in the neighborhood does with their leaves*).

-So while I'm not [keeping up with the Joneses][kuwtj] and I can't brag about my academic history I know that this has been a boon for my approach as a software developer, entrepreneur, father and human being.
+So while I'm not [keeping up with the Joneses][kuwtj] and I can't brag about my academic history, I know that this has been a boon for my approach as a software developer, entrepreneur, father and human being.

 In short, I really don't like to repeat myself.
 In a weird half-anti-anti-proverb way I've boiled down my general approach to things I have to do as: